 The default for interactive mode, unless another value has been set persistently for the resultFormat configuration option in the configuration file, in which case that default applies.
-Thetable alias can also be used.
-The default for batch mode, unless another value has been set persistently for the resultFormat configuration option in the configuration file, in which case that default applies.
-The tabbed alias can also be used.
-Produces output equivalent to the \G terminator for an SQL query.
-Thevertical or -E aliases can also be used.
-Produces pretty-printed JSON.
-Produces raw JSON delimited by newlines.
-Produces raw JSON wrapped in a JSON array.
+The --table tabbed The default for batch mode, unless another value has been set persistently for the resultFormat configuration option in the configuration file, in which case that default applies.
+The --tabbed alias can also be used.

+vertical Produces output equivalent to the \G terminator for an SQL query.

+The --vertical or -E aliases can also be used.

+json or json/pretty Produces pretty-printed JSON.

+ndjson or json/raw Produces raw JSON delimited by newlines.

+json/array Produces raw JSON wrapped in a JSON array.